 What is collateral in Secured Loans?

 An asset or piece of property that a borrower offers to a lender as security for a loan is known as collateral.
-The lender is legally permitted to take possession of and sell the collateral in order to recoup the unpaid balance if the borrower defaults on the loan.
+The lender is legally permitted to take possession of and sell the collateral to recoup the unpaid balance if the borrower defaults on the loan.

-Common Types of Collateral Accepted
+7 of the Most Common Types of Collateral Accepted

 Real estate, including land, buildings, or residential properties, is one of the most common forms of collateral accepted for secured business loans.
 Property ownership provides a tangible asset that lenders can seize and sell to recover their investment in case of default.

-For businesses in industries such as manufacturing, construction, or transportation, equipment can be pledged as collateral.
-Machinery, vehicles, or specialised tools serve as valuable assets that lenders can liquidate if necessary.
+For businesses in industries such as manufacturing, construction or transportation, equipment can be pledged as collateral.
+Machinery, vehicles or specialised tools serve as valuable assets that lenders can liquidate if necessary.

-Retailers, wholesalers, and other businesses with substantial inventory can use their stock as collateral.
-Raw materials, finished goods, or even future inventory orders can be leveraged to secure financing for business expansion or operational needs.
+Retailers, wholesalers and other businesses with substantial inventory can use their stock as collateral.
+Raw materials, finished goods or even future inventory orders can be leveraged to secure financing for business expansion or operational needs.

 Service-based businesses or those with significant client bases can pledge their accounts receivable as collateral.
 Outstanding invoices or future receivables provide a steady stream of income that lenders can rely on to recover their loan amount.

 Innovation-driven businesses with valuable intellectual property assets such as patents, trademarks, or copyrights can use them as collateral.
 While less common, intellectual property can still serve as a valuable asset for securing business loans.
+We’ll go into more detail on this below.

-• Cash Savings or Investments:
+6. Cash Savings or Investments

 Businesses with substantial cash reserves or investment portfolios can use them as collateral.
 Cash savings provide immediate liquidity, while investments offer long-term value that lenders can consider when assessing loan applications.